thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 Breaking down each parameter:

-- `docker compose exec kafka` - Executes a command inside the Kafka container
+- `docker compose exec kafka` - We execute a command inside the Kafka container
-- `kafka-topics --create` - Uses Kafka's topic management tool to create a new topic
+- `kafka-topics --create` - This uses Kafka's topic management tool to create a new topic
-- `--topic web-events` - Names our topic "web-events" (where all events will be stored)
+- `--topic web-events` - We name our topic "web-events" (where all events will be stored)
-- `--bootstrap-server localhost:9092` - Connects to the Kafka broker on port 9092
+- `--bootstrap-server localhost:9092` - We connects to the Kafka broker on port 9092
-- `--partitions 1` - Creates a single partition (keeps it simple for development)
+- `--partitions 1` - We create a single partition (keeping it simple for development)
-- `--replication-factor 1` - No replication since we're running a single broker
+- `--replication-factor 1` - We don't have replication since we're running a single broker

 This creates a `web-events` topic where all user interactions will be stored.
 Think of it as a dedicated stream for your event data.

 ### Monitoring Events in Real-Time

-To see events as they flow through your topic:
+To see events as they flow through the topic, we will need to run this command:

 ```bash
 docker compose exec kafka kafka-console-consumer \